kseito/RewardedTodo/README.md

 [![codecov](https://codecov.io/gh/kseito/Splacounter/branch/master/graph/badge.svg)](https://codecov.io/gh/kseito/Splacounter)

 This is a side project I use to experiment new libraries, framework features and so on.
-This app is to manage my rewards and points.
+This app is to manage my rewards and points using Todoist.

 ## Architecture
 This app is composed with MVVM Architecture and separate each layer by multi module function.